justinmeiners/efficient-programming-with-components/01_data_structures.md

 They had this good sense to work on complementary things.
 Except once.
-Both of them needed to write an assembly program with about 20 lines of code and continues Ken, "I checked it was character by character identical".
+Both of them needed to write an assembly program with about 20 lines of code and continues Ken, "I checked, it was character by character identical".
 It sounds like mystical thing right, two people coming together, this is a Vulcan mind-meld (joke).